Radio: Gamecock IMG Network affiliates/Flagship WNKT FM 107.5 "The Game" in Columbia. Andy Demetra and Tommy Moody will call the action.

 WALKER PROVIDES A PUNCH

-Walker also became the 25th player in South Carolina history to reach the 200 career hit total.
-He is now at 205 for his three-year career with the Garnet & Black, 23rd best in school history.
-He is 28 hits shy of Hank Small (1972-75) and the Top 10 career hits total at Carolina.
+Walker also became the 25th player in South Carolina history to reach the 200 career hit total with his homer in the 8-3 win over Vanderbilt.
+He is now at 218 for his three-year career with the Garnet & Black, 17th best in school history.

 Marzilli had four hits including a three-run homer in the 8-5 win over Furman and was 3-for-4 win the 9-3 win over Florida.
 Marzilli had a game-winning three-run double as well as a career-high four RBI in the 6-4 win over Appalachian State.
 He also tied a school record with three doubles in the 2-1 win over Princeton.
 It is the 25th time in school history that a player has tallied three doubles in one game.